Market Literacy

 With Payment-for-Order-Flow (PFoF), the very most basic foundation of much of the stock market and free market is rendered utterly meaningless.
 If the heart of "the stock market" and a "free market" is supply and demand, then PFoF could be argued to be something akin to heart disease.

-... is an article from Bloomberg Markets from all the way back in 2005, though still eminently relevant.
-This article is difficult to find and is sourced from the Wayback Archive, which catalogs large swaths of the internet and describes itself as "... an initiative of the Internet Archive, a 501(c)(3) non-profit, building a digital library of Internet sites and other cultural artifacts in digital form."
+... an article from Bloomberg Markets from 2005, though still eminently relevant.
+This article is difficult to find and is sourced from the Wayback Archive ...

 Via Bloomberg Markets: